oren/oren.github.io/articles/build-product/README.md

 # How to build a Product That Customers Love

-This is a summary of the book [Lean Product Playbook](https://www.amazon.com/Lean-Product-Playbook-Innovate-Products/dp/1118960874).
+This is a summary of the book [Lean Product Playbook](https://www.amazon.com/Lean-Product-Playbook-Innovate-Products/dp/1118960874) by Dan Olsen.

 ## 1. The Process of Building a Product
 1. Create target customer using personas.